I believe that raw feeding is the healthiest way you can feed your dog.

 b) Sure that it could be so much easier than it appeared to be.

-Knowing that means that any fresh extras you add to your dog’s dinner are just an added bonus and…
+Any fresh extras you add to your dog’s dinner are perfect because…

 - Add a little more of this vitamin or that mineral – it’s just like us having a bit of extra salad.